 Besides, the urban heat island (UHI) can equally alter the natural selection process, causing a counterbalance of a new set of selective forces.

 For instance, the number of insects may be higher in urban areas than rural areas since most depend on environmental temperatures to control their body temperatures.
 Hence, moving to the city is just right for their survival.

 Solutions to Urban Heat Island

-Green roofs present a great method of lessening the impacts of urban heat island.
-Green roofing is the practice of planting vegetations on a roof, just like they are planted on a garden.
+Green roofs present a great method of lessening the impacts of urban heat islands.
+Green roofing is the practice of planting vegetation on a roof, just like they are planted in a garden.
 Plants on the roof are excellent insulators during summer and decrease the overall urban heat island effect.
-Plants also cool the surrounding environments thereby reducing air conditioning demands.
+Plants also cool the surrounding environments, thereby reducing air conditioning demands.

-Green parking spaces utilize green infrastructure strategies to limit the impacts of urban heat island effect.
-In precise, it cushions against the elevation of pavement temperatures which can considerably prevent thermal pollution resulting from stormwater runoff.
+Green parking spaces utilize green infrastructure strategies to limit the impacts of the urban heat island effect.
+In precise, it cushions against the elevation of pavement temperatures, which can considerably prevent thermal pollution resulting from stormwater runoff.
 With this in place, the danger posed to aquatic systems is reduced.

 5. Implementation and Sensitization of Heat Reduction Policies and Rules

 The state implementation of environmental policies such as the Clean Air Act, Low carbon fuel standards, uses of renewable energy, and clean car rule standards can impressively regulate the anthropogenic inducers of urban heat island effect.

 With fewer emissions, the level of greenhouse gases in the atmosphere can be reduced, thus decreasing the effects of climate change and global warming.
 Education and outreach can also be done to ensure communities are aware of the economic and social benefits of planting trees and eco-roofing.